Breast Reconstruction | Washington DC

 Opposite-Breast Augmentation: Some mastectomy patients, especially younger ones who are small-breasted, elect to have opposite-breast augmentation to achieve a slightly fuller breast volume that can match the reconstructed breast.

 All three of these procedures – opposite-breast reduction, mastopexy and augmentation – will be discussed with you in detail prior to breast reconstruction.
-However, final decisions on the use of one or more of these procedures may be delayed until the first stage of breast reconstruction has been completed, and you and your physicians can better evaluate how much asymmetry may exist.
+However, final decisions about one or more of these procedures may be delayed until the first stage of breast reconstruction has been completed, so you and your physicians can better evaluate how much asymmetry may exist.

-Almost any mastectomy patient, however, can pursue breast reconstruction.
+Almost any mastectomy patient can pursue breast reconstruction.
 This includes patients who have had prior radiation therapy, some other breast surgery complication or a congenital breast deformity.
 Each of these situations presents its own special complications, but most have solutions.

 The choices of reconstruction techniques are narrowed for patients who have had prior irradiation of the skin.
 In these cases, a flap technique usually provides optimal results.

-Patients who have non-malignant breast disease with a resulting subcutaneous mastectomy, present one of the greatest challenges for breast reconstruction, even though neither the skin nor the nipple/areolar area have been removed.
-An implant or a tissue expander technique provide best results when a subcutaneous mastectomy has been performed.
+Patients who have non-malignant breast disease with a resulting nipple-sparing mastectomy present one of the greatest challenges for breast reconstruction, even though neither the skin nor the nipple/areolar area have been removed.
+An implant or a tissue expander technique often provide the best results when a nipple-sparing mastectomy has been performed.

-Breast reconstruction following a mastectomy generally is covered by health insurance policies.
+It is required by law for health insurance policies to cover breast reconstruction after mastectomy; however, this coverage varies depending on the policy.
 Coverage usually includes all phases of breast reconstruction including the nipple/areolar reconstruction.
 Unfortunately, not all insurance companies will cover opposite-breast surgery, particularly opposite-breast augmentation and mastopexy.
 Most companies do cover opposite-breast reduction.
 Coverage and pre-approval varies with each insurance company or HMO and for different policies – even from the same company.
 It is important that you call your insurance provider beforehand for information on your individual insurance coverage for breast reconstruction following mastectomy.